This post may contain affiliate links.

 DIY Calcium Supplement for Dogs

-Long story short, when I'm feeding a raw meal that doesn't contain bone and I'm between duck neck orders, then mixing ground eggshells into my dogs' meals is an option.
+Long story short, when I'm feeding a raw meal that doesn't contain bone and I'm between duck neck orders, then mixing ground eggshells into my dogs' meals is an option; not my favorite option, but it's an option.
 This is an easy recipe that I follow…

 12 or more eggshells from a local farm, cleaned and dried.
 I do not use grocery store eggs for a calcium supplement because I'm not sure what was used to rinse them clean.